OfficeDev/office-scripts-docs/office-scripts-docs/tutorials/office-scripts.md

 ## Prerequisites

-Before starting this tutorial, you will need access to Office Scripts.
+Before starting this tutorial, you'll need access to Office Scripts.
 That requires the following:

 - Excel for the web.
 - [Opt-in to the Excel Scripting preview](https://aka.ms/makersdogfood).